TrumpChainDev/docs/staking-tutorial-using-ledger.md

 **Step 7:**

 From the drop down select the **“Delegate”** function and then copy the “**Validator address”** from the staking UI.
-Enter the amount of ERAM you want to stake under **“Value in ETH”** and click on **“Write”**.
+Enter the amount of DJT you want to stake under **“Value in ETH”** and click on **“Write”**.
 In the below example I have copied ”Liquify” validators address to stake.

 ![](.gitbook/assets/9%20%284%29.png)

 ![](.gitbook/assets/10%20%284%29.png)

 Review and confirm the transaction on your Ledger.
-Once the transaction is confirmed on-chain it means you have staked your ERAM successfully.
+Once the transaction is confirmed on-chain it means you have staked your DJT successfully.

-Now lets learn to withdraw the staked ERAM.
+Now lets learn to withdraw the staked DJT.

 **Step 8**: Follow Step 1 to Step 6 from above.

 From the drop down select the **“Withdraw”** function and then copy the “**Validator address”** from the staking UI to which you have delegated your stake.
-Enter the amount of ERAM you want to stake under **“\_amount\(uint256\)”, “value in ETH”** should be 0 and click on **“Write”**.
+Enter the amount of DJT you want to stake under **“\_amount\(uint256\)”, “value in ETH”** should be 0 and click on **“Write”**.

 ![](.gitbook/assets/11.png)

 Review and confirm the transaction on your Ledger.
-Once the transaction is confirmed on-chain it means you have unstaked your ERAM successfully.
+Once the transaction is confirmed on-chain it means you have unstaked your DJT successfully.